The Travel Guide to Kadavu on a Budget© FijiPocketGuide.com

 Go Birdwatching

-Budget Dining on Kadavu
+Dining on Kadavu

 Resort Meals on Kadavu

 When staying in Kadavu, the food provided by your resort will almost always be your only choice of meals.
-When looking at resort room rates, know that all of the resorts on Kadavu include meals in their rates, often leading to good-value-for-money when it comes to food.
+When looking at resort room rates, know that all of the resorts on Kadavu include meals in their rates, often leading to good value for money when it comes to food.
 Apart from the high-end resorts, meals are shared “family style” usually at a long table with other guests.
 Private dining may be available at an added cost.
 Food is typically Fijian with tropical root crops like taro, hearty fruit like breadfruit, and fresh seafood.
 Some Western and Asian favourites also find themselves on the menu some evenings of the week.

 Homestay Meals on Kadavu